codingbear0/codingbear0.github.io/content/index.md

 ---

 Hi there 👋!
-Welcome to my digital garden, inspired by the Zettelkasten method.
-Here, I explore topics I’m passionate about, like Computer Science, books, games, and simple cooking.
+Welcome to my digital garden, inspired by the Zettelkasten.
+Here, I explore topics I’m passionate about, like computer science, books, games, and simple cooking.

 On this site, you can check out all notes at [[/notes|Notes]],
 - What I’m learning at [[/coding|Coding]]